List of Tokumei Sentai Go-Busters characters: Go-Busters

 The main heroes of Tokumei Sentai Go-Busters.
 From left to right: Beet J. Stag, Masato Jin, Gorisaki Banana, Ryuji Iwasaki, Hiromu Sakurada, Cheeda Nick, Yoko Usami, and Usada Lettuce.

-The primary members of the eponymous Go-Busters composed of Hiromu, Ryuji, and Yoko each carry a Morphin Brace as their transformation device along with an Ichigan Buster handgun and a Sougan Blade dagger, which can combine to access the former's Special Buster Mode, as their sidearms.
-They also each possess a unique Buster Power ability.
+The primary members of the eponymous Go-Busters composed of Hiromu, Ryuji, and Yoko each carry a Morphin Brace as their transformation device along with an Ichigan Buster handgun and a Sougan Blade dagger, which double as a reflex camera and a pair of binoculars respectively and can combine to access the former's Special Buster Mode, as their sidearms.
+They also each possess a unique Buster Power ability at the cost of being afflicted with a Weak Point side effect.

-The secondary members Masato and Jay each carry a Morphin Blaster firearm as their transformation device along with a Driblade sword as their sidearm.
+The secondary members composed of Masato and Jay each carry a Morphin Blaster, which doubles as a cellphone, as their transformation device along with a DriBlade sword, which doubles as a steering wheel for their Buster Machines, as their sidearm.
+Unlike the primary Go-Busters, Masato's Buster Suit is created from Jay's armor parts that are cast off when they transform.

-The Go-Busters later acquire the GB Custom Visor adapters, which allow the primary members to fuse with their Buddyroid partners and assume Powered Custom forms that grant upgraded versions of their Buster Powers, and the Lio Blaster, which can combine with the Sougan Blade to access the former's Final Mode.
+The Go-Busters later acquire GB Custom Visor adapters, which allow the primary members to fuse with their Buddyroid partners and assume Powered Custom forms that grant upgraded versions of their Buster Powers, and the Lio Blaster, which doubles as a briefcase and can combine with a Sougan Blade to access the former's Final Mode.